Punta Mita

 Punta Mita is surrounded on three sides by nine and a half miles of Pacific Ocean beaches and coves including Litibu Bay.

 Punta Mita is at the same latitude as the Hawaiian Islands.
 It is kept comfortable year round by gentle sea breezes, with average summer temperatures around 85 °F, and 75 °F during winter months.
 Because of its mild tropical climate, Punta Mita is a popular vacation spot.

 The Islas Marietas National Park is a 15-minute boat ride from Punta Mita.

 Entrepreneurial ecosystem

-In November 2012, several prominent Silicon Valley entrepreneurs and investors who own properties in the area, including Wendell Brown, Mike Maples, Tim Ferriss, and Taro Gold launched a structured mentoring program and early-stage seed fund in partnership with the MITA Institute and Tech Accelerator.
+In November 2012, several prominent Silicon Valley entrepreneurs and investors launched a structured mentoring program and early-stage seed fund in partnership with the MITA Institute and Tech Accelerator.
 The MITA Institute hosts an annual "Tech Talks" conference in Punta Mita, which brings together venture capital and tech leaders from both the U.S. and Mexico.

 Through his Cascade Investment, Bill Gates acquired the Punta Mita Four Seasons resort and adjacent land for $200 million in 2014, reportedly with the aim of attracting even more technology executives to the region.